DataDog/dd-sdk-android/docs/rum_collection.md

 If your existing codebase is using Glide, you can send more information (as RUM Resources and Errors) to Datadog automatically by using the [dedicated library](glide_integration.md).

+### Fresco

+If your existing codebase is using Fresco, you can send more information (as RUM Resources and Errors) to Datadog automatically by using the [dedicated library](fresco_integration.md).

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}